CLSherrod/clsherrod.github.io/_posts/2024-07-01-direct-giving.md

 last_modified_at: 2024-07-01
 tags: giving
 permalink: /giving/
-published: false
+published: true
 comments: true
 ---
-Giving away money to change the world
+Giving away money to change the world.
 <!--more-->
-In the dynamic world of entrepreneurship, success brings not just financial rewards but also the opportunity to catalyze change.
+Entrepreneurship success brings not just financial rewards but also the opportunity to bring change.
 This article explores the impact of entrepreneurs directly giving money to individuals in need.
-By leveraging success to empower others, entrepreneurs can create a ripple effect of positive transformation, fostering autonomy and dignity.
+Entrepreneurs can create a ripple effect of positive transformation, fostering autonomy and dignity.

 ## The Entrepreneur’s Advantage: A Catalyst for Change